hrishikeshnagaraju/Progresa-Impact-Estimation/README.md

 To summarize:

-Impact Estimate (D): The difference in observed outcomes between the treatment and control groups.
+Impact Estimate (D): The difference in observed outcomes between the treatment and control groups.<br>
-Average Treatment Effect (ATE): The true effect of the treatment on the treated group.
+Average Treatment Effect (ATE): The true effect of the treatment on the treated group.<br>
-Selection Bias (B): The difference in potential outcomes between the treatment and control groups that is not due to the treatment.
+Selection Bias (B): The difference in potential outcomes between the treatment and control groups that is not due to the treatment.<br>
-In the absence of selection bias, the impact estimate 𝐷
-D would equal the ATE.
-However, if selection bias is present, 𝐷
-D will be the sum of the ATE and the selection bias, leading to a biased estimate of the treatment's effect.<br>
+In the absence of selection bias, the impact estimate, D would equal the ATE.
+However, if selection bias is present, D will be the sum of the ATE and the selection bias, leading to a biased estimate of the treatment's effect.<br>
-Keeping this equation in mind, I will go through; <br>
+Keeping this in mind, I will do the following; <br>

 1. **Descriptive analysis** : Explore the dataset's characteristics and **see if there's a selection bias between the two groups**.
 2. **Simple difference** : Estimate the causal impact $D$ by simple difference, by tabular analysis and regression.